• |

 When should I send the application?

 We encourage all Applicants to send in their Expression of Interest, CVs for each member of the intersectoral team and a Data Consent form signed by each member of the inter-sectoral team as soon as possible.
 This will give us more time to identify any missing documents and prepare for a potentially successful application.
 Do not hesitate to email geo-ldn-events@giz.de for any questions.
-The final deadline is 11:59 pm (CEST), 30th of September 2024.
+The final deadline is 11:59 pm (CEST), 11th of November 2024.

 What is a 5-member inter-sectoral team?